 For in-person events, setup usually means setting up the physical space.
 Survey the venue ahead of time to ensure you will have enough space for your silent auction and its accompanying foot traffic.
 Virtual or hybrid events also require setup, but not in the same way as in-person events.
 Here are a few rules of thumb to keep in mind for your event layout and setup:

 - Place auction items near similarly valued items.
 Perception determines value, especially at a silent auction where guests are competing to buy something flashy.
 Guests will often assume everything on a table is of similar value, meaning placing high-value items near lower-value ones will depreciate their worth in the eyes of potential bidders.

 - Create foot traffic paths.
 Silent auction areas can get crowded as guests pause in front of items to debate what they want and how much they want to bid.
 Set up your tables to give guests plenty of room to move around without bumping into each other or your potentially fragile silent auction items.

 - Establish dedicated check-in and check-out areas.
 Check-in and check-out can turn into bottlenecks if not carefully planned.
-Create separate spaces for these tasks so other guests won’t have to walk around or through lines to get where they need to be.
+Create separate spaces for these activities so other guests won’t have to walk around or through lines to get where they need to be.

 - Capture high-quality images of your items.
-No matter the structure of your silent auction, we believe that mobile bidding is a must.
+No matter the structure of your silent auction, we believe that mobile bidding is a must-have feature.
 This means that you will need to be mindful of your auction catalog as it appears online, in addition to its physical setup.
 Find or take photos that adequately portray your auction items.